-has_z(geometry, kwargs) Returns True if a geometry has a Z coordinate. is_ccw(geometry, kwargs) Returns True if a linestring or linearring is counterclockwise. is_closed(geometry, kwargs) Returns True if a linestring's first and last points are equal. is_empty(geometry, kwargs) Returns True if a geometry is an empty point, polygon, etc. is_geometry(geometry, kwargs) Returns True if the object is a geometry is_missing(geometry, kwargs) Returns True if the object is not a geometry (None) is_prepared(geometry, kwargs) Returns True if a Geometry is prepared. is_ring(geometry, kwargs) Returns True if a linestring is closed and simple. is_simple(geometry, kwargs) Returns True if a Geometry has no anomalous geometric points, such as self-intersections or self tangency. is_valid(geometry, kwargs) Returns True if a geometry is well formed. is_valid_input(geometry, kwargs) Returns True if the object is a geometry or None is_valid_reason(geometry, kwargs) Returns a string stating if a geometry is valid and if not, why. crosses(a, b, kwargs) Returns True if A and B spatially cross. contains(a, b, kwargs) Returns True if geometry B is completely inside geometry A. contains_xy(geom, x[, y]) Returns True if the Point (x, y) is completely inside geometry A. contains_properly(a, b, kwargs) Returns True if geometry B is completely inside geometry A, with no common boundary points. covered_by(a, b, kwargs) Returns True if no point in geometry A is outside geometry B. covers(a, b, kwargs) Returns True if no point in geometry B is outside geometry A. disjoint(a, b, kwargs) Returns True if A and B do not share any point in space. dwithin(a, b, distance, kwargs) Returns True if the geometries are within a given distance. equals(a, b, kwargs) Returns True if A and B are spatially equal. intersects(a, b, kwargs) Returns True if A and B share any portion of space. intersects_xy(geom, x[, y]) Returns True if A and the Point (x, y) share any portion of space. overlaps(a, b, kwargs) Returns True if A and B spatially overlap. touches(a, b, kwargs) Returns True if the only points shared between A and B are on the boundary of A and B. within(a, b, kwargs) Returns True if geometry A is completely inside geometry B. equals_exact(a, b[, tolerance]) Returns True if A and B are structurally equal. relate(a, b, kwargs) Returns a string representation of the DE-9IM intersection matrix. relate_pattern(a, b, pattern, kwargs) Returns True if the DE-9IM string code for the relationship between the geometries satisfies the pattern, else False.
+1 / , 441) D .
+T .: (1 7 1: . has_z(geometry, kwargs) Returns True if a geometry has Z coordinates. has_m(geometry, kwargs) Returns True if a geometry has M coordinates. is_ccw(geometry, kwargs) Returns True if a linestring or linearring is counterclockwise. is_closed(geometry, kwargs) Returns True if a linestring's first and last points are equal. is_empty(geometry, kwargs) Returns True if a geometry is an empty point, polygon, etc. is_geometry(geometry, kwargs) Returns True if the object is a geometry is_missing(geometry, kwargs) Returns True if the object is not a geometry (None) is_prepared(geometry, kwargs) Returns True if a Geometry is prepared. is_ring(geometry, kwargs) Returns True if a linestring is closed and simple. is_simple(geometry, kwargs) Returns True if a Geometry has no anomalous geometric points, such as self-intersections or self tangency. is_valid(geometry, kwargs) Returns True if a geometry is well formed. is_valid_input(geometry, kwargs) Returns True if the object is a geometry or None is_valid_reason(geometry, kwargs) Returns a string stating if a geometry is valid and if not, why. crosses(a, b, kwargs) Returns True if A and B spatially cross. contains(a, b, kwargs) Returns True if geometry B is completely inside geometry A. contains_xy(geom, x[, y]) Returns True if the Point (x, y) is completely inside geom. contains_properly(a, b, kwargs) Returns True if geometry B is completely inside geometry A, with no common boundary points. covered_by(a, b, kwargs) Returns True if no point in geometry A is outside geometry B. covers(a, b, kwargs) Returns True if no point in geometry B is outside geometry A. disjoint(a, b, kwargs) Returns True if A and B do not share any point in space. dwithin(a, b, distance, kwargs) Returns True if the geometries are within a given distance. equals(a, b, kwargs) Returns True if A and B are spatially equal. intersects(a, b, kwargs) Returns True if A and B share any portion of space. intersects_xy(geom, x[, y]) Returns True if geom and the Point (x, y) share any portion of space. overlaps(a, b, kwargs) Returns True if A and B spatially overlap. touches(a, b, kwargs) Returns True if the only points shared between A and B are on the boundary of A and B. within(a, b, kwargs) Returns True if geometry A is completely inside geometry B. equals_exact(a, b[, tolerance, normalize]) Returns True if the geometries are structurally equivalent within a given tolerance. relate(a, b, kwargs) Returns a string representation of the DE-9IM intersection matrix. relate_pattern(a, b, pattern, kwargs) Returns True if the DE-9IM string code for the relationship between the geometries satisfies the pattern, else False.